microsoftgraph/microsoft-graph-docs/api-reference/beta/api/identityexperienceframeworkpolicy_list.md

-# List identityExperienceFrameworkPolies
+# List identityExperienceFrameworkPolicies

 > **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
 Use of these APIs in production applications is not supported.

-Retrieve all [identityExperienceFrameworkPolies](../resources/identityexperienceframeworkpolicy.md) in the directory.
+Retrieve all [identityExperienceFrameworkPolicies](../resources/identityexperienceframeworkpolicy.md) in the directory.

 ## Permissions